Arna13/sunst0rm-guide/docs/install/LINUX.md

 I've only done this on Ubuntu 22.04 for now.
 Other distros *should* work fine, however.

 The install **will** take a while.
-On my machine, it took over 45 minutes to download and install
+On my machine, it took over 45 minutes to download and install.

+Depending on your machine, the VM can be very slow.

 ## Getting your USB controller passed to macOS